astro/microvm.nix/doc/src/cpu-emulation.md

 # CPU emulation

 It's possible to emulate a CPU if desired.
-This feature is only supported by the qemu hypervisor.
+This feature is only supported by the qemu VMM.

 **Note:** this feature has a significant performance impact.